 You’ll also want to check out Understanding Marketing.
 They feature tons of “Do-It-Yourself” marketing and PR information, providing advice to small businesses in every industry to help you remain competitive and also realize tight budgets.

 Bonus (or Curse!)
 Here’s an overwhelming list of resources — not for the beginner — that’s for sure!
 Via Twitter @tocki from The Global Social Media Network, from Peter Kim.
 This exhaustive list of resources made my head spin, but may be helpful for the more seasoned professional who is looking for just the right tool and have something very specific to find.

-So there you have it, which technique will you use?
-Will you go to a web design company (that you can view online here) or go for a different option?
 I’m sure I’ve forgotten something important.
 What is your Number ONE marketing and branding resource?

 With a crazy week of wild winds over the weekend and then bad news from the financial markets, many business owners may be feeling a bit uncertain… and even scared about moving forward with their entrepreneural efforts.
 Today’s post is dedicated to getting centered again, moving forward and sustaining business.

 I like to think of myself as a cautious optimist.
 I definitely see the glass half full, but I’m debt adverse.
 My parents always told me the keys to sustaining a business: Pay yourself first.
 Don’t spend more than you make.
 Reinvest the profits.
 But how do you keep the faith to move forward?

 During uncertain times, I think it’s helpful get perspective.
 Stay inspired.
 I find that often companies want to pull back and decide to cut their marketing budgets, just at the very moment they should be moving forward.

 Still feeling uncertain?
 Check out Barry’s Bounce book here.
 His book is filled with life stories of business professionals who learned to Bounce!
 One of Barry’s lessons in getting over the failure and moving into the next phase: